jak-o-lantern/BachelorthesisEditMode/README.md

 <h3> <center>
 <h3> <center> 1.
 Quality check with FastQC </center> </h3>
 Using the Illumina Sequences obtained from environmental samples a quality check with FastQC is to be conducted.
-This analysis will show where the sequences need to be refined, such as trimming out adapters and potentially contaminated parts (mostly located at the beginning and end of the sequences). <p>
+This analysis shows where the sequences need to be refined, such as trimming out adapters and potentially contaminated parts (mostly located at the beginning and end of the sequences). <p>

 <code>fastqc -o OUTPUT_PATH -f fastq PATH/TO/RAW/READS/pyr_d60_all_1.fq PATH/TO/RAW/READS/pyr_d60_all_2.fq -t num_threads</code>

+-f sets the file format.

 <h3> <center> 2.
 Trimming with BBDuk </center> </h3>
-After analysing the reads with FastQC, it was determined where trimming is necessary.
+After analysing the reads with FastQC, it was determined where trimming was necessary.
 Trimming is performed in 3 steps: Adapter trimming left, adapter trimming right and quality trimming.
 Always update the input file with the most recent file (i.e. using the right-trimmed file to perform the adapter trim on the left side of the sequence and then the rl-trimmed file to perform the quality trim on).

 <h4> <center> 2.1 Right trim: </center> </h4>
-in sets the input reads, out the outputfiles. ktrim defines which side the file is trimmed on (r,l), k defines that all kmers of size x (here 23) are used, mink sets the minimum kmer size (meaning that it will look for all kmers between k and mink), hdist sets the hamming distance, tpe Trims Pairs Evenly and tbo Trims By Overlap. <p>

 <code>bbduk.sh t=num_threads in1=PATH/TO/RAW/READS/pyr_d60_all_1.fq in2=PATH/TO/RAW/READS/pyr_d60_all_2.fq out1=OUTPUT/PATH/pyr_d60_all_1_rtrim.fq out2=OUTPUT/PATH/pyr_d60_all_2_rtrim.fq ref=PATH/TO/ADAPTER/FILE/adapters.fa ktrim=r k=23 mink=11 hdist=1 tpe tbo </code>

+in(1,2) sets the input reads, out(1,2) the output files. ktrim defines which side the file is trimmed on (r,l), k defines that all kmers of size x (here 23) are used, mink sets the minimum kmer size (meaning that it will look for all kmers between k and mink), hdist sets the hamming distance, tpe Trims Pairs Evenly and tbo Trims By Overlap. <p>
 <h4> <center> 2.2 Left trim: </center> </h4>

 <code>bbduk.sh t=num_threads in1=PATH/TO/RIGHT/TRIMMED/FILE/pyr_d60_all_1_rtrim.fq in2=PATH/TO/RIGHT/TRIMMED/FILE/pyr_d60_all_2_rtrim.fq out1=OUTPUT/PATH/pyr_d60_all_1_rltrimmed.fq out2=OUTPUT/PATH/pyr_d60_all_2_rltrimmed.fq ref=PATH/TO/ADAPTER/FILE/adapters.fa ktrim=l k=23 mink=11 hdist=1 tpe tbo</code>